Red Incense Burner Summit hike in Hong Kong

 5. The Peak Circle / Harlech Road and Lugard Road

 The Peak Circle “hike” is one of those unique things to do in Hong Kong that isn’t in a guidebook because the vast majority of tourists head straight to the Peak Tower observation platform instead.
-However, the stroll along Lugard Road and Harlech Road is extremely leisurely and mostly-shaded, and you get some jaw-dropping views of Hong Kong and Kowloon.

-Lugard Road trail Hong Kong
+Stroller on Lugard Road in Hong Kong

-It’s one of the easiest Hong Kong island hikes that you can do if you’re short on time and/or energy, you don’t even need to wear proper hiking or running shoes!
 It is also very stroller friendly for families looking for an easy hike in Hong Kong.
 On those sweltering hot days you’ll appreciate the cool shade offered by towering banyan trees along the way.

 The Peak Circle walk only takes around 60-90 minutes to complete and loops right back to where you started – it’s one of the best short Hong Kong hikes for people who are after unobstructed panoramic views with minimal effort.
-You can start at either Harlech Road or Lugard Road on the left hand side of the Peak Tower – it doesn’t matter much where you begin as both meet in the middle.

 How to get there: Take bus 15/15X up to the Peak or hop on the Peak Tram.